 Allen Toussaint was the headlining act for the 2009 Silver Spring Jazz Festival.
 At that time, the festival venue was the parking lot behind the facade of the old JC Penney building, just prior to its conversion (using millions of taxpayer dollars) into the Live Nation concert facility that would be branded (cynically) as “The Fillmore.”

-Taking in Toussaint’s performance in 2009, I was struck by how all-encompassing his music is, the totality of its sweep: jazz, blues, New Orleans second line, gospel, funk, pop, country, and even a big of ragtime thrown in for good measure.
+Taking in Toussaint’s performance, I was struck by how all-encompassing his music is, the totality of its sweep: jazz, blues, New Orleans second line, gospel, funk, pop, country, and even a big of ragtime thrown in for good measure.